 Then there’s London.
 My home.
 My home by location but not in my soul.

 I moved to London in 2009 and have had a love/hate relationship with it ever since.
 I don’t want to be that typical Northerner but London is EXPENSIVE.
 When I first moved there wanting to follow my dream.
 I didn’t realise how pricey dreams were.
-Maybe that’s why there’s so many rich middle-class people on our TV screens.
+Maybe that’s why there are so many rich middle-class people on our TV screens.
 They are the only ones, who can afford to be in that city without a job and ready to audition.

 Having said that, people travel from all over to visit our beautiful capital.
 I love walking along the bridge by Embankment and catching all the sites of Southbank, Westminster and even the London Eye, which is just a massive Ferris wheel.
-WE have one in Manchester too – and there is a lovely view of Moss Side and Levenshulme.
+We have one in Manchester too – and there is a lovely view of Moss Side and Levenshulme.
 Same as seeing Parliament really.
 But I like crossing these bridges, preferably late at night with a hot choc, warm coat and a tall and handsome date.

 I guess that is what I do love about London – aside from the fact that only really the Queen can live there sans credit card (lucky bitch).

 When I first moved to London, I didn’t know a soul.
 I found three gays on Gumtree.
 (Is Gumtree still a thing?) and then I moved to Manor House.
 The rent was cheap(ish) – £460 a month + bills.
 For a room I think was supposed to be the living room.
 It was hard to settle in London.
-I was living with strangers, on a road that often had police tape round it and it never quite felt like a home.
+I was living with strangers, on a road that often had police tape around it and it never quite felt like home.

 About six months later, I’d made some pals.
 Shout out to Marie and Ed.
 We were all fed up of this strange London living situation.
 So we decided to unite with our budgets and find the home of our dreams.
 We all went to our maximum limit.
 Being 23 at the time, mine was £550 + bills, Marie was £800 + bills and let’s just say Ed paid the rest (which was much more and I will always be grateful).
-We got a duplex, three bed apartment in Belsize Park, with a roof terrace and each other.
+We got a duplex, three-bed apartment in Belsize Park, with a roof terrace and each other.

 It was fabulous.